With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

-Learn MorePortage County Childrens Service Center Dba Childrens Advantage is a mental health facility in Portage County, OH, located at 520 North Chestnut Street, 44266.
+Learn MorePortage County Childrens Service Center Dba Childrens Advantage is a mental health treatment clinic in Portage County, Ohio, located at 520 North Chestnut Street, 44266 zip code.
 Portage County Childrens Service Center Dba Childrens Advantage provides outpatient treatment.
-Portage County Childrens Service Center Dba Childrens Advantage provides behavior modification, dialectical behavior therapy and psychotropic medication to young adults and children / adolescents.
-Portage County Childrens Service Center Dba Childrens Advantage also supports transitional age young adults, LGBT and people with PTSD.
-Some other services available at Portage County Childrens Service Center Dba Childrens Advantage include suicide prevention services, family psychoeducation and intensive case management.
+Portage County Childrens Service Center Dba Childrens Advantage provides behavior modification, group therapy and psychotropic medication to children / adolescents and young adults.
+Portage County Childrens Service Center Dba Childrens Advantage also supports military families, transitional age young adults and people with PTSD.
+Additional services provided by Portage County Childrens Service Center Dba Childrens Advantage consist of case management, suicide prevention services and family psychoeducation.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.